sandym/sutils/docs/strings.md

 Support:
 - All of printf formatting
 - The posix extension for localisation, (re-ordering arguments).
 - An extra format character, '@' that auto detect the type and print anything that has a to_string() function defined for it.
-- The %s format character can take std::string and string_view
+- The %s format character can take std::string and string_view as well as string literal.
+- Will throw an exception if format string and argument type does not match.

 Usage 1, re-ordering argument:
 ```C++